quasi/cl-memcached/README.md

 `*memcache*`

-Most command have this as a fallback binding.
+Most commands have this as a fallback binding.
 Useful if we are only using one cache or if we want to bind it to a cache and then use it multiple places.

 `*mc-use-pool*`